OrhoDev/SVRN/README.md

 ## Default Relayer Warning

-The SDK includes a temporary default relayer at `https://missed-insulin-infrastructure-vids.trycloudflare.com` for quick testing.
+The SDK includes a temporary default relayer for quick testing.
 This is a Cloudflare tunnel that could change or disappear without notice.
 Do not use it for production or anything important.
 A real, reliable relayer will be added soon.

 For production deployments, run your own relayer instance.
 See the Development section below for setup instructions.